Taxonomies and Controlled Vocabularies

-There is no limit to the number of participants in a group.
+There is no upper limit to the number of participants in a group.
 It is $200 for each additional student after 4 students.

 Please complete the appropriate online registration form, which will automatically notify Heather Hedden of your registration and direct you to payment options.

 - Individual Student Registration Form

 - Group Registration Form for 2-10 participants from the same organization taking the course at the same time.
-Please submit the form a second time with additional participants beyond 10.
+Please submit the form a second time with additional participants beyond 10, if needed.

 Individualized feedback and answers to questions